upcs/cs341-project-ss2020-python/README.md

 - Once the graph is created, the value of each bar can be viewed by moving the cursor over it.
 - Without chaging the side interface, data-sets can be removed from the graph by clicking on their name in the graph's key.
 - A second request in the interface can be entered to update the graph.
+- When a user enters an invalid city, an error will show.
+- When a query returns no data for a given search, the user will be alerted
+- Next to each input category, a tooltip will display a helpful message to explain the category, when the user hovers their mouse over it.

 ### News
 - When a user clicks on an article in the News tab, the browser will open a new tab to the source of the article.